This tutorial demonstrates how to pull data from multiple sheets and consolidate in Excel and Google Sheets.

 The Consolidate feature can be used in either of two ways – combining data by position or combining data by category – from multiple sheets into one.
 If you combine data by position, each of the sheets needs to have an identical layout, whereas if you are combining by category, each sheet needs to have the same row and/or column headers.

 - Open the Excel file that contains the sheets whose data you wish to consolidate and create a new blank sheet.

-- Select the cell where you want the data to be placed, and then, in the Ribbon, select Data > Data Tools > Consolidate.
+- Select the cell where you want the data to be placed, and then in the Ribbon, go to Data > Data Tools > Consolidate.

-- Select the Function to consolidate by (Sum, to add the sheets together).
+- Select the Function to consolidate by (e.g., Sum, to add the sheets together).

 Then, to select data from within the current workbook, click on the little up arrow.

-- Select the worksheet and data to add to the consolidation and then click the little arrow again (this will have switched to a down arrow).
+- Select the worksheet and data to add to the consolidation and then click the little arrow again (now a down arrow).

-- Click Add to add the cell references to the All references list in the Consolidate window.
+- Click Add to add the reference ranges to the All references list in the Consolidate window.